© Anton Petrus/Shutterstock.com

 Bigger reward if ex has 'departed'

 And we have another dirty little secret for you.
 If you haven't remarried, chances are your ex-spouse is worth more to you dead than alive -- especially if he or she was a high earner.
 Once an ex-spouse passes away, you'll be treated just like a widow or widower.
-If you are at least 60, you'll be able to collect your late-spouse's benefit and allow your own benefit to grow unclaimed until you reach age 70, when you can switch if your own is higher, according to Carol Thomas, who worked for the Social Security Administration for 28 years and answers questions about Social Security at RetirementCommunity.com.
+If you are at least 60, you'll be able to collect your late-spouse's benefit and allow your own benefit to grow unclaimed until you reach age 70, when you can switch if your own benefit is higher.